 NOTELINES.
 The text that appears just below a course title may include a course description, course prerequisites, registration or other restrictions, and cross-listed courses.
 These notes apply to all of the sections listed until the next printed title.

 Prerequisites and descriptions too long to be printed in the Course Schedule may be found in the appropriate catalog (undergraduate, graduate, or law) or by contacting the department offering the course.

 UNIQUE NUMBER.
-The five-digit number(s) listed below each course title and its associated information identifies each course section.
-This number is required to complete all registration transactions.
+The five-digit number(s) listed below each course title and its associated information identifies each section of the course.
+This number is required to complete registration transactions.

 MEETING TIME.
 The class meeting time, if known at the time of publication, is printed to the right of the unique number.
 Days of the week are listed by their initial letters: M for Monday, T for Tuesday, W for Wednesday, TH for Thursday, F for Friday, and S for Saturday.
 The designation MWF, for instance, means that the class meets every Monday, Wednesday, and Friday throughout the semester.
 Occasionally, a note under the title indicates that the course meets on additional days or dates, or that the course meets only on specific dates or for a part of the semester.

 Following the abbreviation for the day(s) of the week is the class meeting time.
 In general, classes that meet on a Monday/Wednesday/Friday basis are scheduled for sixty minutes (fifty minutes with a ten-minute interval between classes); classes that meet on a Tuesday/Thursday basis are scheduled for an hour and a half (seventy-five minutes with a fifteen-minute interval between classes).
 In the six-week summer terms, classes generally meet five days a week for one and one-half hours a day (seventy-five minutes with a fifteen-minute interval between classes).